-4.175 Figure 4-9 shows insight from Figure 4-7 and Figure 4-8 overlaid.
+4.184 Figure 4-9 shows insight from Figure 4-7 and Figure 4-8 overlaid.
 The dots on this chart are the median DO impacts from different emissions scenarios, while the boxplots show DO impacts from a single emissions scenario (RCP8.5 probabilistic projections, although results from other emissions scenarios look very similar).
-This graph shows that there is significant uncertainty associated with how climate change will impact drought risk, regardless of the emissions scenario.
-The uncertainty in DO impacts of climate change associated with a single emissions scenario is significantly larger than the difference between the median impacts calculated from different emissions scenarios.
-The interquartile range for RCP8.5 probabilistic projections at 2070 is around 200 MI/d, whereas the difference between the median impact for the RCP2.6 and RCP8.5 scenarios is around 20 MI/d.
+This graph shows that there is significant uncertainty associated with how climate change will impact drought risk, regardless of the emissions scenario, as there is a wide range of DO impacts calculated from a single emissions scenario.
+The uncertainty in DO impact of climate change associated with a single emissions scenario is significantly larger than the difference between the median impacts calculated from different emissions scenarios.
+The interquartile range for RCP8.5 probabilistic projections at 2070 is around 200 Ml/d, whereas the difference between the median impact for the RCP2.6 and RCP8.5 scenarios is around 20 Ml/d.
 This is the same finding as we found when investigating the difference in climate change impacts between different scenarios as part of producing our WRMP19.